MGenschow/Thesis/README.md

 while preserving overall image identity.
 Comprehensive evaluation using metrics like FID, IS, and LPIPS demonstrates the potential of this approach to enhance fashion design by aligning products more closely with consumer preferences.

+### Demo
+To showcase the fine-tuned generator model, a toy example website was built in hommage to the website based on the original StyleGAN2-Ada implementation.
+The website can be accessed [here](https://thisdressdoesnotexist.mgenschow.com).

 ### Data

-Curated from Zalando’s extensive dress collection, this dataset comprises over 14,000 high-quality images of women’s dresses paired with rich article metadata.
+Curated from Zalando's extensive dress collection, this dataset comprises over 14,000 high-quality images of women's dresses paired with rich article metadata.
 Only standardized, centered packshot images were retained and processed to a uniform 1024×1024 resolution.
 The metadata focuses on key attributes such as brand, price, category, fabric, fit, neckline, pattern, collar, length, shape, and sleeve length, ensuring reliable and clean labels.